Multitasking Is The New Normal

 Applying Wisdom From Other Disciplines

-As a training center for NSC’s Defensive Driving Course, we get a lot of safety related communications and links to safety related content.
+As a training center for NSC’s Defensive Driving Course, we used to get a lot of safety related communications and links to safety related content.
 A recent article Safety Leadership: Reducing catastrophic incident potential via enhanced human performance reliability by Matt Hargrove from DEKRA Organizational Safety and Reliability caught our attention.
 His post focuses on catastrophic incidents that occur on offshore drilling rigs, but there was some underlying wisdom that can be universally applied.

 Given, most of our readers are not doing potentially life threatening jobs in dangerous environments, but one statement Matt Hargrove made strikes at the heart of what most of us are doing.